Interview & Exam Services

 The investigation team may request a specialized medical exam.
 If they do not request an exam, you can ask that your child receive one, or take your child to your family physician.
 Even if your child has already been examined by another doctor, it is common for the team to request an exam.

-Medical exams are conducted by a doctor or SANE nurse who are trained to work with abused children.
+Medical exams are conducted by a doctor or SANE (Sexual Assault Nurse Examiner) who are trained to work with abused children.
 A medical exam is an important part of the investigation because it helps to ensure your child’s physical health going forward.

 The medical staff takes great care to make sure the exam is not painful or uncomfortable for your child.
 The friendly and inviting environment at Voices for Children helps children feel more comfortable and ease any nervousness associated with the exam.
 It also allows your child to be interviewed and examined in the same familiar place.